keegn/keegn/README.md

 ### 👋

 Frontend engineer and product designer.
-Currently contracting.
 Previously founding team at [Paytient](https://github.com/paytient), a new way to pay for out of pocket health care expenses.